 1.3.5 Statistical Analysis

 Statistical analysis will be conducted by site and year for the combination of hybrid and N rate nested within the production system (Table 1-4) to determine the best management practices for irrigated and dryland corn production in Oklahoma.
-Analysis of variance (ANOVA) will be executed using the SAS PROC GLM procedure (SAS Institute, 2011).
+Analysis of variance (ANOVA) will be performed using the SAS PROC GLM procedure (SAS Institute, 2011).
 Differences between treatment means will be identified using a protected Fisher’s least significant difference (LSD) and contrasts with significant differences being declared at α = 0.05.

 1.4 Tables